 There are several ways to make a WordPress website load faster, but one of the easiest of them is to leverage browser caching.
-This method doesn’t require much efforts from the website owner and make the site load in no time in the browsers of your visitors.
+This method doesn’t require much effort from the website owner and makes the site load in no time in the browsers of your visitors.

 What is browser caching?

 If your site is visited by the same browser again, all the resources will be fetched over and over to load the same web pages.
 But if you leverage browser caching, the resources will be saved as web cache in the browser and will load instantly when the user visits again.
 If there are any updates to the page, only the new resources will take time to load rather than everything.
 This results in faster loading time for your site.

 After building a website, you take care of a number of things to provide an enhanced user experience, such as design elements, content, faster loading, and more.
 Website tools like Google PageSpeed Insights and GTMetrix always recommend leveraging browser caching for a faster webpage speed.

 If you are looking to leverage browser caching in WordPress, then the following are the ways to do it.

 There is a .htaccess file located in the root of the hosting server.
 To enable browser caching, you need to edit it and add some lines of code which will set the caching of resources on the browsers of end users for a defined time.